Collection Development Policy

 The Library Board of Trustees adopts the Collection Development policy which is a guideline for building the library's collection.
 Selecting materials is the responsibility of the Library Director.

-The library currently purchases adult fiction, large print fiction, picture books, children's and teen fiction and DVD's.
+The library currently purchases adult fiction, large print fiction, picture books, children's and teen fiction.
+Occasionally, DVD’s are added to the children’s collection.
 Occasional purchases of non-fiction for adults, children and teens also supplement the library collection.

 Reference items pertaining to local history, development, government and general information are made available keeping in mind relevance, space, and budget.
 Most of these items can only be used in the library.